clebertonf/Basic-Blogapp-dotnetcore-6/README.md

 # blog-app
 ---
-Blog project applying concepts in the practice of:
+Blog project with crud applying concepts in the practice of:

 - EF core
 - View models